Personal Loans Now looks at lenders habits and important information of what to look out for when applying for a loan.

 UK Interest Rate: What Happens If I Have A Low Credit Score?

-If you are unfortunate enough to have a low credit score, the UK interest rates for personal loans will be more than advertised.
+If you are unfortunate enough to have a low credit score, the UK interest rates for loans will be more than advertised.
 Even if companies advertise ‘bad credit personal loans with guaranteed instant approval’, be prepared for a very high-interest rate.

-Some lender’s websites include a personal loan eligibility calculator.
+Some lender’s websites include a loan eligibility calculator.
 You can enter detailed information about your circumstances as well as the amount you want to borrow and the term of the loan.
 Making use of this kind of calculator tool allows you to see what you will be offered before making an actual loan application.